lehner-lab/DiMSum/README.md

   <img src="./Dumpling.png" width="100">
 </p>

-Welcome to the GitHub repository for DiMSum: A pipeline for analyzing deep mutational scanning (DMS) data and diagnosing common experimental pathologies.
+Welcome to the GitHub repository for DiMSum: An error model and pipeline for analyzing deep mutational scanning (DMS) data and diagnosing common experimental pathologies.

 # Table Of Contents